The Abbott and Costello Show: Production notes

+Eddie Forman, head writer on the team's radio show, wrote the first five TV episodes, after which Sidney Fields was credited for the remaining 21 shows in the first season.
+Episodes in the second season were primarily scripted by veteran writers of two-reel comedy, Clyde Bruckman (15 shows) and Jack Townley (10).
+Fields received a co-writing credit on five episodes, including one with Costello.

 First season shows opened with a title sequence over a montage of scenes from Abbott and Costello's early Universal films.
 Each episode began with a framing sequence on a stage, where the pair would share gags with the audience and occasionally a fellow cast member, and often set up the episode's plot.
 They would reappear halfway through the episode and discuss what had just occurred or hint at things to come.
 These stage portions were dropped in the second season, which followed a more traditional sitcom format.
 A simpler opening title sequence, without film clips or co-star credits, was also introduced.

 The series did not employ a laugh track in the strictest sense; completed episodes were screened for an audience in a theater and their reactions were recorded and added to the soundtrack.
-In the 2021 4k restoration release, some episodes have the option to be viewed with and without an audience track.
+In the 2021 4K restoration release, several episodes have the option to mute audience reactions.